-- NOCRs are distributed to a U.S. RCC essentially using the same rules as an unlocated alert - NOCRs for registered U.S. beacons are distributed to a U.S. RCC based on the SRR in the beacon's registration - NOCRs for unregistered U.S. beacons are distributed to a U.S. RCC based on beacon type - EPIRBs are sent to PACAREA - ELTs and PLBs are sent to AFRCC - Unlike unlocated alerts, NOCRs are distributed regardless of whether a craft ID is encoded in the beacon ID
+- NOCRs are distributed to a U.S. RCC using the same rules as an unlocated alert - NOCRs for registered U.S. beacons are distributed to a U.S. RCC based on the SRR in the beacon's registration - NOCRs for unregistered U.S. beacons are distributed to a U.S. RCC based on beacon type - EPIRBs are sent to PACAREA - ELTs and PLBs are sent to AFRCC

-Some RCCs request the USMCC Controller to confirm that the alert message was sent to the SPOC of the SRR associated with the beacon position.
+- The intent of NOCR procedures is that the RCC contact the SPOC of the SRR directly. - Some RCCs request the USMCC Controller to confirm that the alert message was sent to the SPOC of the SRR associated with the beacon position.